pavan139/music-genre-classification/README.md

 Open the Jupyter Notebook environment and open music-genre-classification.ipynb.
 Run all code cells in the notebook.
 ### Results
-XGBoost outperforms CNN with an accuracy of 87% for the XGBoost model and 72% for the CNN model.
+CVV outperforms XGBoost with an accuracy of 87% for the CNN model and 72% for the XGBoost.

 ### Contributing